datacamp-content-public/courses-r-from-scratch/chapter1.md

 * the DataCamp interface (that you are using now) and
 * variables in R.

-Just to that chapter from the tutorial.
+Just do that chapter from the tutorial.
 When you get to the page *Create a vector* - stop, and come back to this page.

 Now here is a little revision exercise.